spectralDNS/shenfun/docs/source/gettingstarted.rst

 Getting started
 ===============

-Shenfun consists of classes and functions that aim at making it easy to implement PDE's in tensor product domains.
+Shenfun consists of classes and functions whoose purpose are to make it easy to implement PDE's in simple tensor product domains.
 The most important everyday tools are

 	* :class:`.TensorProductSpace`
 	* :class:`.TrialFunction`